MicrosoftDocs/azure-docs/articles/cognitive-services/openai/how-to/switching-endpoints.md

 # How to switch between OpenAI and Azure OpenAI endpoints with Python

-While OpenAI and Azure OpenAI Service rely on a [common Python client library](https://github.com/openai/openai-python) there are small changes you need to make to your code in order to swap back and forth between endpoints.
-This article will walk you through the common changes and differences you will experience when working across OpenAI and Azure OpenAI.
+While OpenAI and Azure OpenAI Service rely on a [common Python client library](https://github.com/openai/openai-python), there are small changes you need to make to your code in order to swap back and forth between endpoints.
+This article walks you through the common changes and differences you'll experience when working across OpenAI and Azure OpenAI.

 > [!NOTE]
 > This library is maintained by OpenAI and is currently in preview.
 Refer to the [release history](https://github.com/openai/openai-python/releases) or the [version.py commit history](https://github.com/openai/openai-python/commits/main/openai/version.py) to track the latest updates to the library.